seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 O, sir, his lackey, for all the world caparisoned
 like the horse; with a linen stock on one leg and a
 kersey boot-hose on the other, gartered with a red
-and blue list; an old hat and 'the humour of forty
+and blue list; an old hat and 'the humor of forty
 fancies' pricked in't for a feather: a monster, a
 very monster in apparel, and not like a Christian
 footboy or a gentleman's lackey.

 **TRANIO**
-'Tis some odd humour pricks him to this fashion;
+'Tis some odd humor pricks him to this fashion;
 Yet oftentimes he goes but mean-apparell'd.

 **BAPTISTA**